toolmantim/toadhopper/README.md

     gem install toadhopper

+## Multi-toad

-If you need to report different Hoptoad projects from the same Ruby process call a Toadhopper instance rather than the class methods:
+If you need to report errors to different Hoptoad projects from the same Ruby process create a Toadhopper instance with `Toadhopper('project api key')`.
+For example:

     require 'toadhopper'